davidmoten/openapi-codegen/README.md

 * Constructor validation of schema objects means fail-fast which helps with diagnosis
 * `multipart/form-data` request body support (client)
 * `form-urlencoded` request body support (client)
+* individual requests can be customized with timeouts and extra headers
 * use Java HttpsURLConnection for HTTP interactions or use Apache Httpclient 5.x (raise an issue to add another Http library)

 **Status**: released to Maven Central